History of YouTube: Continued growth and functionality (2007–2013)

 In June 2009, YouTube XL was launched.
 It was a front-end for viewing and browsing on television sets, and as such, for use on stationary game consoles with web browser, such as the Nintendo Wii.
 Its appearance varied depending on device.

 In July 2009, developers of YouTube placed a site notice that warned about the impending deprecation of support for Internet Explorer 6, prompting its users to upgrade their browser.
 It is claimed that they represented 18% of site traffic at that time.
 Within months of the announcement, traffic from Internet Explorer 6 reduced to less than half, and traffic from other browsers surged accordingly.
 Support for its successor, Internet Explorer 7, was deprecated in the second half of 2012.

 Around the same time, YouTube introduced public video statistics, making graphs that show videos' view count over time publicly available.
 This is separate from the "analytics" feature in "YouTube Studio" which was earlier named "YouTube Insight".

 3D stereoscopic video was first implemented in July 2009.
 In September 2011, a "2D-to-3D conversion tool" was added.
 Side-by-side 3D videos could be made to appear as stereoscopic 3D (anaglyph 3D).
 Since late 2018, it is only available with a flag set in the video file's metadata.

 In late 2009, YouTube introduced automatic captioning of videos through speech recognition.
 Initially only available in English, it was expanded to six European languages in late 2012.
-The same day, some videos has difficulted to be written inaccurate.

 Entertainment Weekly placed YouTube on its end-of-the-decade "best-of" list In December 2009, describing it as: "Providing a safe home for piano-playing cats, celeb goof-ups, and overzealous lip-synchers since 2005."

 The transition from ActionScript version 2 to 3 was initiated in late 2009.

 In January 2010, an overhaul of the watch page was first tested as beta.
 It was made default on March 31st.

 At a similar time, "YouTube Disco" was launched, a music discovery service.
 It closed in October 2014.